gavv/rdoc-generator-singlepage/README.md

 ## Features

-* Generate single standalone HTML5 page suitable for offline use.
+* Generate single page HTML5 documentation suitable for offline use.
 * Themes support.
 * Exclude classes or members by regex.
 * Group class members by regex.